Burt Kennedy: 1980s

-Kennedy wrote and directed Wolf Lake (1980) with Rod Steiger and directed more episodic television: Seven Brides for Seven Brothers, Magnum, P.I., The Yellow Rose, Simon and Simon, Rowdies, and Snoops.
+Kennedy wrote and directed Wolf Lake (1981) with Rod Steiger and directed more episodic television: Seven Brides for Seven Brothers, Magnum, P.I., The Yellow Rose, Simon and Simon, Rowdies, and Snoops.

 He did a feature with Donald Sutherland, The Trouble with Spies (shot 1984 released 1987), the TV movies Louis L'Amour's Down the Long Hills, The Alamo: Thirteen Days to Glory (1987), Once Upon a Texas Train (1988), Where the Hell's That Gold?
 (1989), and Big Bad John (1990).

 Final years

 Kennedy's last credits as director were the Hulk Hogan comedy Suburban Commando (1991) and the TV movie Comanche (2000).
 He also worked on the script for the Clint Eastwood movie White Hunter Black Heart (1990).

 In 1996, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to him.

 Kennedy died of cancer at home on February 15, 2001, in Sherman Oaks, California.
 He was buried at Arlington National Cemetery on March 2, 2001.

 His companion was Nancy Pendleton and he had two daughters.
-A documentary was made about the suspicious circumstances of his death, which included interviews with his children.
+A documentary was made about the suspicious circumstances of his death, which included interviews with his children and details allegations that Nancy Pendleton and Costa Mesa, Orange County, Police Chief David Snowden were involved in Burt's death and the appropriation of his estate after his death.